Woman Believed to Be the World's Oldest Person Celebrates Her 134th Birthday

 BEATING THE COVID-19 ODDS

-During these times of grave illnesses, it is pleasant to learn that there are people who live to overcome these dangers.
-In spite of living in China, where the COVID-19 outbreak originated, Seyiti managed to survive it and celebrate her milestone birthday.
+During these times of grave illnesses, it is good to learn that there are people who live to overcome these dangers.
+Despite living in China, where the COVID-19 outbreak originated, Seyiti managed to survive it and celebrate her milestone birthday.

 Similarly, a 103-year-old woman from Massachusetts beat the odds when she recovered after contracting the virus.